Eignblunzn

 Eignblunzn (also known as Viennese Factionism: Eignblunzn or auto blood sausage) is a 2003 performance by Austrian art theory group monochrom and is considered an important work in the group's history and Austrian art history in the 2000s.
 The group's members Johannes Grenzfurthner, Evelyn Fürlinger and Harald Homolka-List staged a classic Austrian Heuriger (wine tavern) in a room at Museumsquartier Vienna, and consumed Austrian-style blood sausage made out of their own blood.
 Volunteers were invited to take part.
 German author Johannes Ullmaier and Austrian journalist Gerlinde Lang of radio station FM4 joined the procedure and reported about it.
 The performance was accompanied by political essays about the 'auto-cannibalistic' tendencies of the global economy.
 The event also can be interpreted as a critical statement about art, art history, the art market, and martialism in performance art (see: Viennese Actionism).

+The performance was adapted and re-staged: in 2018 at Urania Kino in Vienna; in 2023 at Fantastic Fest in Austin, Texas.
+On 25 September 2025, monochrom presented the “Balkan Edition” at the Slash Film Festival at the Metro Kino in Vienna.
+As part of the performance, blood from several volunteers, including Veronika Franz and Florentina Holzinger, was used to produce self-blood cevapcici.